Malabimba – The Malicious Whore: Plot

 In the castle of a wealthy family, a seance is held to contact the spirit of a woman who had been murdered.
 Instead, the spirit of Lucrezia, an ancestor of the family, is recalled during the seance.
 Lucrezia tries to take possession of the soul of Sister Sofia, who has lived in the castle to take care of the paralytic Adolfo, owner of the castle together with his brother Andrea, the husband of the murdered woman.
-Not succeeding, she takes possession instead of the body of the adolescent Bimba, daughter of Andrea and the murdered woman, who until then had spent a very withdrawn and reserved life.
+Not succeeding, she takes possession instead of the body of the adolescent Bimba: she is the daughter of Andrea and the murdered woman, and until then had spent a very withdrawn and reserved life.

 In the following days the behavior of Bimba radically changes, due to the evil influence of Lucrezia's soul, and several times, she falls prey of the perverse sexual urges of Lucrezia, while unconsciously sheds light on the sexual and perverse vices of her family members.
 The family members, worried, entrust the girl to the care of Sister Sofia.
 The relationship between Bimba and Sister Sofia grows more confidential and between them a loving friendship is born.
 But in reality Bimba, subjugated by the soul of Lucrezia, sexually tempts the nun into a downward spiral of unspeakable debauchery.